-Keep reading for her tips on how to wean from breastfeeding.
+Keep reading for her tips on how to wean from breastfeeding—and support your physical and mental health in the process.

-Can weaning from breastfeeding affect your hormones?
-How so?
+How does weaning from breastfeeding affect your hormones?

 What symptoms can I expect from this change in my hormones?